tilenmiklavic/Obkljukovalnica/README.md

 ### Working with pull requests

 1. Fork the repo and create your branch from `master`.
+2. Ask for .env files, code won't work without them.
-2. Follow coding guidelines.
+3. Follow coding guidelines.
-3. Document added code.
+4. Document added code.
-4. Describe what you have changed.
+5. Describe what you have changed.
-5. Issue that pull request!
+6. Issue that pull request!

 ### Report bugs using [Github's issues](https://github.com/tilenmiklavic/Obkljukovalnica/issues)